Fonterra

-Fonterra Co-operative Group Limited is a New Zealand multinational publicly traded dairy co-operative owned by around 9,000 New Zealand farmers.
-The company is responsible for approximately 30% of the world's dairy exports and with revenue exceeding NZ $22 billion, making it New Zealand's largest company.
+Fonterra Co-operative Group Limited is a New Zealand multinational publicly traded dairy co-operative owned by New Zealand farmers.
+The company is responsible for approximately 30% of the world's dairy exports and has revenue exceeding NZ $22 billion, making it New Zealand's largest company.
 It is the sixth-largest dairy company in the world as of 2022, as well as the largest in the Southern Hemisphere.

-Fonterra was established in October 2001 following the merger of the country's two largest dairy co-operatives, New Zealand Dairy Group and Kiwi Cooperative Dairies, with the New Zealand Dairy Board.
+Fonterra was established in October 2001 following the merger of the country's two largest dairy co-operatives, New Zealand Dairy Group (NZDG) and Kiwi Cooperative Dairies, with the New Zealand Dairy Board.
 The name Fonterra comes from Latin fons de terra, meaning "spring from the land".

 History

+Background

-In New Zealand, as in most Western countries, dairy co-operatives have long been the main organisational structure in the industry.
-The first dairy co-operative was established in Otago in 1871.
+The first dairy co-operative in New Zealand was established in Otago in 1871.
 By 1920, there were 600 dairy processing factories of which about 85% were owned by co-operatives.
 In the 1930s there were around 500 co-operatives but after World War II, improved transportation, processing technologies and energy systems led to a trend of consolidation, where the co-operatives merged and became larger and fewer in number.
 By the end of the 1990s, there were only four co-operatives nationwide: the Waikato-based New Zealand Dairy Group, the Taranaki-based Kiwi Co-operative Dairies, Westland Milk Products, and Tatua Co-operative Dairy Company.

+Formation

 Fonterra was formed in 2001 from the merger of the two largest co-operatives, New Zealand Dairy Group and Kiwi Co-operative Dairies, together with the New Zealand Dairy Board, which had been the marketing and export agent for all the co-operatives.
 Fonterra effectively has monopsony control of the New Zealand domestic and export dairy industry.
 The merger was initially turned down by the New Zealand Commerce Commission, but later approved by the New Zealand Government, with subsequent legislation deregulating the dairy industry, allowing for the export of dairy products to be undertaken by any company.
-The two smaller co-operatives, Tatua and Westland, did not join Fonterra, instead remaining independent.
+The two smaller co-operatives, Tatua and Westland (which would later be acquired by Yili Group in 2019), did not join Fonterra, instead remaining independent.

-The company has an annual revenue of around NZ$23 billion.
+The company has an annual revenue of around NZ$22 billion.
 Its core business consists of exporting dairy products under the NZMP brand (95% of its New Zealand production is exported).
 It also operates a fast-moving consumer goods business for dairy products, Fonterra Brands.
 Fonterra has a number of subsidiaries and joint-venture companies operating in markets around the world.